sillyhatday/GAMEBOY-FLASHCART-MBC1-512KB/readme.md

 For Mario games: Leave unpopulated R3.
 Populate U5 and R4.

+I would recommend installing the OR gate regardless of if you plan on using games that require it.
+It seems to work just fine with it installed for all games I've so far tested.
+I've also had good results without using the OR gate with Mario 6 Golden Coins.
+They are quite expensive though, so you could also argue that you don't need to install it.

 Changelog:

+07/02/2023 Updated readme now that I've been able to test the OR gate on the PCB.

 26/01/2023 V1.1: Rerouted some traces to tidy things up.
 Added missing trace to MBC1 reset pin.
 Changed the corner notch size to better fit into shells.